cslant/home-runner/README.md

 This repo is to set up the runner for updating homepage at https://cslant.com

-We can use this runner to update the docs automatically with CI/CD pipelines.
+We can use this runner to update the Home automatically with CI/CD pipelines.

 ## Installation